Giuseppe Mazzuoli (1644–1725)

 Giuseppe Mazzuoli (1644 in Volterra – 1725 in Rome) was an Italian sculptor working in Rome in the Bernini-derived Baroque style.
 He produced many highly accomplished sculptures of up to monumental scale but was never a leading figure in the Roman art world.

 Life

+Mazzuoli was born in Volterra and trained in Siena but spent his most of his adult working life in Rome.
+There, he entered the workshop of Ercole Ferrata where he became the only pupil of Melchiorre Cafà who also worked with Ferrata.
+Like Ferrata, Mazzuoli was frequently drawn on by Gian Lorenzo Bernini to assist with large commissions.
+He was among the co-workers who cooperated in Bernini's Tomb of Pope Alexander VII (1672–78).